VirgilSecurity/demo-nexmo-chat-android/README.md

 })
 ```

-You need Virgil Card of user your are starting conversation with.
+You need a Virgil Card of the user you are starting conversation with.

 ```kotlin
 val userName = NexmoUtils.getConversationPartner(mConversation!!)?.name